hcote/Jeopardy-Game/README.md

 # Technologies Used:
 * API / AJAX (Jeopardy and Responsive Voice)
 * HTML, CSS, JavaScript, jQuery, Git/Github

 # Approach
 * Wanted to focus more on JavaScript than HTML and CSS
 * Incorporate as much of unit 1 knowledge as possible, especially API's
 * Wanted to do a trivia game, and luckily Jeopardy had an API
-	* Didn't plan everything out at the start - picked something to do then went on to whatever was my next idea.
-Overall goal was to replicate the actual game as close as possible
+* The goals were to replicate the actual game as close as possible, prioritize ease of use, and keep it simple.

 # Instructions
 	1. Randomize the question categories